Apple litigation: Apple v. Corellium

-In 2019, Apple sued security start-up Corellium for creating the first virtual iPhone-simulating software.
-The product was created with the intent of helping users research security issues in iOS.
-Apple’s lawsuit argued that Corellium’s product would be dangerous in the wrong hands as it’d let hackers learn exploits easier, as well as claiming that Corellium was selling their product indiscriminately, even to potential competitors of Apple.
+In 2019, Apple sued Corellium for copyright and DMCA violations related to Corellium's software tools for creating virtualized iPhones.
+The product enabled testing iOS software on computers, enabling some kinds of security research that would be harder to do on actual iPhones.
+Apple's lawsuit argued that Corellium's product would be dangerous in the wrong hands as it would let hackers learn exploits easier, as well as claiming that Corellium was selling their product indiscriminately, even to potential competitors of Apple.

-The judge ruled in favor of Corellium in the case, concluding that the company used a thorough vetting process for clients and that the product was not intended to compete with Apple or diminish security of iOS.
-He also stated that Apple’s claim was “Puzzling, if not disingenuous.”
+In 2020 the judge ruled in favor of Corellium on the copyright aspect of the case, while leaving open the DMCA aspect.
+He also determined that Corellium used a vetting process for its customers.
+In 2021, Apple and Corellium settled the DMCA claim.
+Apple appealed the copyright ruling in 2021 but lost the appeal in May 2023.
+The two companies reached a full settlement in December 2023.

-The document prepared by Apple with the goal of using it in the company’s copyright lawsuit against Corellium, revealed that the cybersecurity startup offered or sold its tools to controversial government spyware and hacking-tool makers in Israel, the United Arab Emirates, and Russia, and to a cybersecurity firm with potential ties to the Chinese government.
-The leaked documents also revealed that in 2019, Corellium offered a trial of its product to NSO Group, whose customers have for years been caught using its Pegasus (spyware) against dissidents, journalists, and human rights defenders.
+The document prepared by Apple with the goal of using it in the company's copyright lawsuit against Corellium revealed that the cybersecurity startup offered or sold its tools to controversial government spyware and hacking-tool makers in Israel, the United Arab Emirates, and Russia, and a cybersecurity firm with potential ties to the Chinese government.
+The leaked documents also revealed that in 2019, Corellium offered a trial of its product to NSO Group, whose customers have for years been caught using its Pegasus spyware against dissidents, journalists, and human rights defenders.